 This gives our teams the opportunity to get to know and understand the people we are working with so that we can ensure all assistance is well co-ordinated for that family.
 We have found that this approach enhances relationships and creates a sense of mutual respect and trust – this then encourages word to spread and more people in need to come to us.

 Every year, hundreds of Wairarapa residents turn to Connecting Communities Wairarapa for help.
-Te Awhina Cameron Community House has a constant flow of families through its doors every day.
-Our workshops and life skills programmes are well-attended and the events we host create excitement and a sense of togetherness for many.
+Our workshops, budgeting, strengthening families and life skills programmes are well-accessed and the events we host create excitement and a sense of togetherness for many.

 Here’s what some of our community members have said about our Building Financial Capabilities programme: